25 Undamaged layer boundaries

 Menu back

-The following characteristics, show a rapid process of layering, they are characteristic of most geological layer boundaries:
+The following characteristics show a rapid process of layering, they are characteristic of most geological layer boundaries:

 a) Insufficiently eroded surfaces (1): if a surface is exposed to the elements for a long period of time, it becomes eroded.
 Water and wind, by the action of erosion, form uneven and indented surfaces.
 The longer the weather has an effect, the more distinct the surface irregularities and indentations become.
 After only a few decades, as a rule significant alterations to the surface can be observed.
 How have the layer boundaries in geological formations, which allegedly boast an age of tens of thousands of years, remained largely undamaged?

-b) Little or no bioturbation (2): On a seabed or lake bed, after a certain time plants and animals start to establish themselves and leave traces of themselves behind: root formation by plants, signs of digging by burrowing molluscs and other digging creatures, wormholes etc. If such a surface is covered with sediment, the traces remain.
+b) Little or no bioturbation (2): On a seabed or lake bed, after a certain time plants and animals start to establish themselves and leave traces behind: root formation by plants, signs of digging by burrowing molluscs and other digging creatures, wormholes, etc. If such a surface is covered with sediment, the traces remain.
 If such traces are missing or sparse, then one has to assume that these layers were deposited in rapid succession.

 Fossil Dinosaur Footprint Fossil footprint Dinosaur.